Fitz Hugh Ludlow: Early life

 Ludlow was born September 11, 1836, in New York City, where his family made their home.
-His father, the Rev. Henry G. Ludlow, was an outspoken abolitionist minister at a time when anti-slavery enthusiasm was not popular, even in the urban North.
+His father, the Rev. Henry G. Ludlow, was an outspoken abolitionist minister at a time when anti-slavery enthusiasm was not popular in the urban North.
 Only months before his birth, Fitz Hugh later wrote, "my father, mother, and sister were driven from their house in New York by a furious mob.
 When they came cautiously back, their home was quiet as a fortress the day after it has been blown up.
 The front-parlor was full of paving-stones; the carpets were cut to pieces; the pictures, the furniture, and the chandelier lay in one common wreck; and the walls were covered with inscriptions of mingled insult and glory.
 Over the mantel-piece had been charcoaled 'Rascal'; over the pier-table, 'Abolitionist.'"

 His father was also a "ticket-agent on the Underground Railroad," as Ludlow discovered when he was four — although, misunderstanding the term in his youth, Ludlow remembered "going down cellar and watching behind old hogsheads by the hour to see where the cars came in."

 The moral lessons learned at home were principles hard to maintain among his peers, especially when expressed with his father's exuberance.

 Among the large crowd of young Southerners sent to [my] school, I began preaching emancipation in my pinafore.
 Mounted upon a window-seat in an alcove of the great play-hall, I passed recess after recess in haranguing a multitude upon the subject of Freedom, with as little success as most apostles, and with only less than their crowd of martyrdom, because, though small boys are more malicious than men, they cannot hit so hard.

 Experiences like these may have inspired Ludlow in his first published work that has survived to this day.
 The poem, Truth on His Travels has "Truth" personified and wandering the earth, trying in vain to find some band of people who will respect him.